-The Board of Perpetual Income and Growth Investment Trust plc has served Invesco Fund Managers Limited (“Invesco”) with protective notice of termination and has commenced a search for a potential new manager.
+The Board of Perpetual Income and Growth Investment Trust plc (PLI) served Invesco Fund Managers Limited with protective notice of termination in April this year and undertook a search for a new manager.

 Please read the Investment Risks and Footnotes at the bottom of the page.

 - Aims to provide a growing income that outstrips the cost of living

 - This AIC ‘Dividend Hero’* invests in companies of all sizes across the UK equity market and beyond

 - Harnessing the best ideas as we aim to deliver long-term income and growth

 Through a process of active, rigorous stock selection, the investment team focuses on identifying high-quality but undervalued businesses that can be bought and held for the long term.